DM2-ND/CiteExplainer/index.md

 **Evaluation methods**: BiLingual Evaluation Understudy (BLEU), Recall-Oriented Understudy for Gisting Evaluation (ROUGE), Metric for Evaluation of Translation with Explicit ORdering (METEOR), and Consensus-based Image Description Evaluation (CIDEr).
 In detail, <span style="color:red">[TODO: BLEU-4?]</span>.

 **Preliminary models**: We use six algorithms, [Seq2Seq](https://arxiv.org/abs/1409.3215) [3], [SeqAtten](https://arxiv.org/abs/1409.0473) [4], [PGN](https://arxiv.org/abs/1704.04368) [5], [Transformer](https://arxiv.org/abs/1706.03762) [6], [BART](https://arxiv.org/abs/1910.13461) [7], and [T5](https://arxiv.org/abs/1910.10683) [8].
 Because we are curious about whether graph structural information make a positive impact, for each algorithm, we train two models: one uses the full citation graph, the other only uses one citation link and its nodes (i.e., the texts on the pair of nodes).
 So we have **twelve** models: **Seq2Seq-w/o-graph**, **Seq2Seq-with-graph**, **SeqAtten-w/o-graph**, **SeqAtten-with-graph**, **PGN-w/o-graph**, **PGN-with-graph**, **Transformer-w/o-graph**, **Transformer-with-graph**, **BART-w/o-graph**, **BART-with-graph**, **T5-w/o-graph**, and **T5-with-graph**.
 In detail, <span style="color:red">[TODO: Hyperparameters?]</span>.

-[3] Sutskever, Vinyals, and Le.
-"Sequence to sequence learning with neural networks."
-NeurIPS 2014.

-[4] Bahdanau, Cho, and Bengio.
-"Neural machine translation by jointly learning to align and translate."
-ICLR 2015.

-[5] See, Liu, and Manning.
-"Get to the point: Summarization with pointer-generator networks."
-ACL 2017.

-[6] Vaswani, Shazeer, Parmar, Uszkoreit, Jones, Gomez, Kaiser, and Polosukhin.
-"Attention is all you need."
-NeurIPS 2017.

-[7] Lewis, Liu, Goyal, Ghazvininejad, Mohamed, Levy, Stoyanov, and Zettlemoyer.
-"Bart: Denoising sequence-to-sequence pre-training for natural language generation, translation, and comprehension." arXiv 2019.

-[8] Raffel, Shazeer, Roberts, Lee, Narang, Matena, Zhou, Li, and Liu.
-"Exploring the limits of transfer learning with a unified text-to-text transformer."
-JMLR 2020.

 ## Nineteen Benchmark Citation Graph Datasets